modmail-dev/Modmail/README.md

 ```console
 $ docker run --env-file .env kyb3rr/modmail
 ```
-- `.env` should be the path to your env file, you can also supply a path: `/path/to/.env`.
+- `.env` should be the path to your env file; you can also supply a path: `/path/to/.env`.

 ## Sponsors